userdive/agent.js/docs/plugins.md

 ---

 Agent.js allows you to add custom scripts via a plugin architecture.
-The scripts to help solving problems or to aid measuring end-user actions.
+Plugins are useful to help solving problems or to aid measuring end-user actions.

 ## Defining a plugin